berntf/otwo/ServerInstallTestnet.md

 ssh username@[your_server_ip-address]
 ```

-To check your linux distribution you can use (on the command line):
+To check your linux distribution you can use:

 ```
 cat /etc/issue